shaunburgin/SF-AuthService/SF-Main-specification.md

 2. **Integration Tests**
    - **Authentication Flow**: Test the login process, including successful and failed authentication attempts.
-   - **Workflow Designer**: Verify that workflows can be created, saved, and executed based on JSON configurations.

 3. **End-to-End (E2E) Tests** (Future Enhancement)
    - Utilize tools like **Cypress** or **Selenium** to simulate user interactions and validate application flows.